partlyhuman/wqv-blink/README.md

 ### Programming and assembly

-Builds are automated using platformio.
-In the [firmware/irda-esp32](firmware/irda-esp32) directory, run `pio run -e esp32_s3_supermini`.
+Builds are automated using PlatformIO.
+In the [firmware/irda-esp32](firmware/irda-esp32) directory, run `pio run -e esp32_s3_supermini` or use the PlatformIO VSCode extension.

 ## DIY Build options

 <img src="img/printed.jpg" width=400/>

+Breakouts are included to make a hand-wired device possible using breadboards, perfboards, jumpers, etc.

 Currently this builds on ESP32-S2 and -S3 based boards.
 You can choose to include a common 0.96" monochrome SSD1306 screen or not based on the Platform.io environment.